 We have previously explored the skin sensitisation adverse outcome pathway (AOP) and non-animal skin sensitisation testing in our blogs.
 Studies looking at different key events in the skin sensitisation AOP were developed and had OECD guidelines written and then adopted.
-All of the individual studies have certain chemicals that they are not suited for, but when used together with other information like in silico predictions that can be used to determine an overall prediction based on the weight of evidence.
+All of the individual studies have certain chemicals that they are not suited for, but when used together with other information, like in silico predictions, they can be used to determine an overall prediction based on the weight of evidence.

-Gentronix had been looking to expand its service range for a while before deciding to work-up and validate skin sensitisation studies in 2018.
+Gentronix had been looking to expand its service range for a while before deciding to work up and validate skin sensitisation studies in 2018.
 We chose the DPRA (OECD 442C), KeratinoSensTM (OECD 442D) and h-CLAT (OECD 442E) to cover AOP key events 1, 2 and 3.
-This would present new challenges to us, but it would allow us to offer wider services beyond our extensive genotoxicity experience, and to push into a new area of toxicology.
-To help with this, we brought in Marie Cumberbatch as an experienced immunologist to give a better steer on the science, and to provide subject matter expertise for our study team.
+This would present new challenges to us, but it would allow us to offer wider services beyond our extensive genotoxicity experience and to push into a new area of toxicology.
+To help with this, we brought in Marie Cumberbatch, an experienced immunologist, to give a better steer on the science and to provide subject matter expertise for our study team.

-One of the first things we found when setting up these assays was that, while we decided to get them up to speed in a non-GLP manner, actually our client base was more interested in GLP studies, or performing non-GLP studies in a manner as close to OECD/GLP studies as possible.
-This prompted a re-think and some retraining, such as getting our study director and her team trained in all aspects of GLP, and also ready for the extra scrutiny needed to be GLP system owner for computer systems.
+One of the first things we found when setting up these assays was that, while we decided to get them up to speed in a non-GLP manner, our client base was more interested in GLP studies or performing non-GLP studies in a manner as close to OECD/GLP studies as possible.
+This prompted a re-think and some retraining, such as getting our study director and her team trained in all aspects of GLP and also ready for the extra scrutiny needed to be GLP system owners for computer systems.

 What Gentronix offer now